-- Complete one piece of English and maths on a weekly basis. - Read a minimum of 3 times a week.
+- Complete a piece of English and maths homework, or a piece of topic homework each week - Read a minimum of 3 times a week.
 Even if your child seems competent at reading, it is still an important opportunity for you to share this reading time together and to continue to encourage your child to love reading.
 Ask them questions about their book to check they understand what they have read.
-Please keep a record each time you hear your child read. - Learn times tables which are tested weekly according to ability.
+Please keep a record each time you hear your child read. - Learn times tables on TT Rockstars.
 Times tables should be learnt in order then children should practise being able to recall them in any order.
-Y3 build on Y2 tables and introduce x3, x4 and x8. - Practise arithmetic and mental calculation methods taught in class. - Practise spellings which are tested weekly.
+Y3 build on Y2 tables and introduce x3, x4 and x8. - Practise spellings which are tested weekly.

 - Complete one piece of English and maths on a weekly basis. - Read a minimum of 3 times a week.
 Even if your child seems competent at reading, it is still an important opportunity for you to share this reading time together and to continue to encourage your child to love reading.
 Ask them questions about their book to check they understand what they have read.
-Please encourage your child to record in their reading record book every time they read. - Learn times tables which are tested weekly according to ability.
-Times tables should be learnt in order, then children should practise being able to recall them in any order.
-Y4 build on Y3 tables.
-Please learn tables in this order $\times 2$ , $\times 5$ , $\times 10$ , $\times 3$ , $\times 4$ , $\times 8$ , $\times 6$ , $\times 7$ , $\times 9$ , $\times 11$ and $\times 12$ .
-It is expected by the end of year 4 that ALL children will know up to $12\times 12$ . - Practise related division facts. - Practise arithmetic and mental calculation methods taught in class. - Practise spellings which are tested weekly.
+Please encourage your child to record in their reading record book every time they read. - Practise all of their times tables up to 12x12 either through TT Rockstars (games in garage/studio/sound-check) OR show written practise in their homework books.
+Related division facts should be practised simultaneously.
+It is expected by the end of year 4 that children will know ALL the times tables and related division facts up to 12x12. - Practise spellings which are tested weekly.

-Upper Key Stage 2
+Upper Key Stage 2 Year 5

 - Complete a piece of English and maths each week. - Read a minimum of 3 times a week which needs to be recorded by the child or adult, if the child has read to them.
-Children are encouraged to read a range of

-- materials e.g. home readers, library books, magazines and newspapers, including a range of different genres. - Learn times tables and spellings as in previous years.
+Children are encouraged to read a range of materials e.g. home readers, library books, magazines and newspapers, including a range of different genres. - Practise all of their times tables up to 12x12 either through TT Rockstars OR show written practise in their homework books.
+Related division facts should be practised simultaneously.
 There is a national expectation that all children will know all the times tables up to the 12x table by the time they finish Y4.
-This is more achievable for some than others and we will continue to learn tables in Y5.
-Specific tables will be set and tested for different abilities but even if your child knows all their tables it is important to keep practising so they have quick mental recall. - Practise spellings which are tested weekly. - Practise spellings from Yr5 spelling list which are tested termly.
+However, we know this is more achievable for some than others and children will continue to learn tables in Y5 and practise for quick recall. - Practise spellings which are tested weekly. - Practise spellings from Yr5 spelling list which are tested termly.